0aveRyan/wordpress-day-spa/README.md

 * `app/assets/js/wds.app.bundle.js` - main bundle containing CSS, JS and HTML to render
 * `app/assets/js/wds.lib.bundle.js` - main bundle containing vue, vue-router, axios and other libraries.

+* `app/admin/class-spa.php` registers the dashboard page with wordpress, enqueues bundles and contains the HTML markup used by the app to mount.

 # using the project

 * `npm install` to bring down dependencies